Who is responsible for collecting data on this website?

 Data protection for job applications and during the application process

 The data controller collects and processes the personal data of applicants for the purpose of carrying out the application process.
 Processing may also take place electronically.
 This is the case in particular if an applicant has submitted the application documents to the controller electronically, for example by e-mail or via a web form on a web page.
 If the controller enters into an employment contract with an applicant, the data transmitted are stored for the purpose of processing the employment relationship taking account of the legal provisions.
-If the controller does not enter into an employment contract with the applicant, the application documents shall be automatically deleted two months after notification of the negative reply provided no other legitimate interests of the controller conflict with this.
+If the controller does not enter into an employment contract with the applicant, the application documents shall be automatically deleted six months after notification of the negative reply provided no other legitimate interests of the controller conflict with this.
 Other legitimate interests in this context are, for example, an obligation to provide proof in proceedings under the German Equality Act (AGG).

 We take organisational, contractual and technical security measures in accordance with the state of the art to ensure that the provisions of the data protection legislation are observed and in this way to protect data processed by us against accidental or deliberate manipulations, loss, destruction or against access by unauthorised persons.